-The Office of Road and Rail

-No response received therefore it is assumed that there are no objections in this regard.
-(See Appendix 3).

-Great Yarmouth Borough Council

-Support that D to C has been met through the NSPF and GNLP consultations - no outstanding strategic issues.
-(See Appendix 3).

-Kings Lynn and West Norfolk BC No response received therefore it is assumed that there are no objections in this regard.
-(See Appendix 3).

-Babergh District

-Council and Mid

-Suffolk District Council

-(BMSDC)

-Support that D to C has been met through the NSPF and GNLP consultations - no outstanding strategic issues.
-(See Appendix 3).

-East Suffolk DC

-No response received therefore it is assumed that there are no objections in this regard.
-(See Appendix 3).

-Suffolk County Council

-No response received therefore it is assumed that there are no objections in this regard.
-(See Appendix 3).

-North Norfolk DC

-No response received therefore it is assumed that there are no objections in this regard.
-(See Appendix 3).

-Broads Authority National Park Support that D to C has been met through the NSPF and GNLP consultations - no outstanding strategic issues.
-(See Appendix 3).

-Norfolk County Council

-Awaiting confirmation.
-The D to C has been addressed through the NSPF and the role of Norfolk County Council in producing the GNLP.
-(See Appendix 3)

-Highways England

-Awaiting confirmation.
-(See Appendix 3)

-Wild Anglia

-Comments received under DtC post Reg.
-19. SCG being produced.
-(See Appendix 3 and Appendix 4).

-MMO - Marine Management Organisation Confirmation that MMO recently became a signatory in the NSPF (2021).
+- 6. NHS/ Norfolk and Waveney STP Sustainable Transformation Panel (health)Confirmation received that the D to C has been met through the NSPF and GNLP.
+(See Appendix 6e) - 7.
+The Office of Road and Rail No response received therefore it is assumed that there are no objections in this regard.
+(See Appendix 6i). - 8.
+Great Yarmouth Borough Council Support that D to C has been met through the NSPF and GNLP consultations no outstanding strategic issues.
+(See Appendix 6n). - 9.
+Kings Lynn and West Norfolk BC -No response received therefore it is assumed that there are no objections in this regard.
+(See Appendix 6m). - Babergh District Council and Mid Suffolk District Council (BMSDC): Support that D to C has been met through the NSPF and GNLP consultations - no outstanding strategic issues.
+(See Appendix 6a). - 11.
+East Suffolk DC: No response received therefore it is assumed that there are no objections in this regard.
+(See Appendix 6I). - 12.
+Suffolk County Council: No response received therefore it is assumed that there are no objections in this regard.
+(See Appendix 6k). - 13.
+North Norfolk DC: No response received despite reminders sent, therefore it is assumed that there are no objections in this regard.
+(See Appendix 6j). - 14.
+Broads Authority National Park Support that D to C has been met through the NSPF and GNLP consultations no outstanding strategic issues.
+(See Appendix 6b). - 15.
+Norfolk County Council Confirmation received that the D to C has been addressed through the NSPF and the role of Norfolk County Council in producing the GNLP.
+(See Appendix 6q) - 16.
+Highways England confirmation.
+(See Appendix 6p) - 17.
+Wild Anglia Comments received under D to C post Reg.
+19. (see SCG Appendix 4). - MMO Marine Management Organisation Confirmation that MMO recently became a signatory in the NSPF (2021).
 The possibility of some strategic cross border issues raised (relating to regard to be had to the East Marine Plans).
-SCG being produced.
-(See

-Appendix 3 and Appendix 5).

-Breckland DC Awaiting confirmation.
-SCG being produced.
-(See
+(See Appendix 5 SCG). - 19.
+Breckland DC (See SCG Appendix 3)

-Appendix 3 and Appendix 6)